StudyFrenchSpanish

 Spanish speaking population in the USA

-The language has over 41 million speakers in the United States, which makes up 13% of the US population.
+Over 41 million speakers of the language live in the United States, which makes up 13% of the US population.

 It makes it the second-largest Spanish-speaking country in the world after Mexico.